Jingzi2020/CEE498_2020_G1/manuscript.md

 - Graph 4 shows that the seasons order based on highest bike counts is summer, then fall and spring, and then winter, which validates more clearly previous results.
 - Graph 5 shows high effect of weather in general, which is significant for codes 10 and 26 (10 = rain with thunderstorm, 26 = snowfall), implying no counts occur in such extreme cold weathers.

+**Statistical Values**

+![
+**An image too wide to fit within page at full size.**
+Loaded from a specific (hashed) version of the image on GitHub.
+](https://github.com/Jingzi2020/CEE498_2020_G1/blob/master/content/images/Statistical%20Values%20Table.JPG "Statistical Values"){#fig:wide-image}

+This gives us general insight about the mean and range of each parameter but it's irrelevant for time parameters.
+The main outcomes is that the values of cnt in each hour over the two years of study, have a mean of 1138 and standard deviation of 1079, which is almost equivalent to the mean which means that there is significant difference between cnt values in certain hours than others.
+And this was indeed shown in the visualizations.
+We also notice that the maximum value is 7860, almost 7 times as big as the mean, which also means that there are very relatively few hours with such high values that they didn't affect the mean significantly.
+However this might be also affected by the fact that we the datapoints include records along the day including night time, were people are not using bikes or commuting at all.
+We notice the temperature values range between -1.5 and 34 degrees C, which might not be representative of others cities; same applies to teh humidity and wind speed.
+So it's important to highlight this factor when representing the predictive model at later stage.

+**Correlation Matrix**

+![
+**An image too wide to fit within page at full size.**
+Loaded from a specific (hashed) version of the image on GitHub.
+](https://github.com/Jingzi2020/CEE498_2020_G1/blob/master/content/images/Correlation%20Matrix.JPG "Correlation Matrix"){#fig:wide-image}

+We can follow the color map to find the variables of some correlation, which are the variables with correlation above roughly above 0.3, which are colored by red or lighter shade of color or less than -0.3, which are colored in black .
+As expected t1 and t2 have high correlation which means only variable might be included in the predictive model at most.

+  - cnt shows correlation to t1 & t2 & humidity and hour of the day.
+  - t1 and t2 show correlation to cnt, humidity, and month of the year.
+  - humidity shows correlation to cnt, t1 & t2, and weather code
+  - wind speed shows correlation to slightly to humidity
+  - weather code shows correlation to humidity
+  - holidays binary doesn't show correlation to any other parameter
+  - weekend binary doesn't show correlation to any other parameter
+  - season shows correlation to t1 & t2, humidity
+  - month shows correlation to t1 & t2
+  - day of the month doesn't show correlation to any other parameter
+  - hour shows correlation to cnt and humidity

+To summarize the results and analysis.The scatterplots showed that t1 and t2 are directly related, and possible relationship between wind speed and t2, t1 and humidity, humidity and bike counts, bike counts and wind speed, bike counts and temperature, weather code and bike counts.
+It also shows that bike counts are higher during weekdays and non-holidays and for better weather conditions.
+Also, it shows that highest counts occur for summer.
+And no pattern was shown between counts and day of month.
+The boxplots showed that there seems to be a distribution of counts based on month, and that the counts are mostly skewed to the right.
+Also, that the distribution of counts over the hours of the day have two peaks, and within the hour the distribution is mostly normal but for some hours it is skewed to the right.
+Multi-variable point plots show interesting insights about the change of the variation of counts over the day from bi-modal, for regular days and weekdays, to unimodal for holidays and weekends.
+And it also showed that although summer has highest counts and winter has the lowest, fall and spring seem to have similar values.
+And the correlations showed that new counts are mainly correlated to temperature, humidity and hour of the day with no significance correlation to other parameters.
+And some of the other parameters are correlated as well especially weather attributes (humidity, temperature, wind speed..).

+We can derive several conclusions from the results of the exploratory data analysis.
+We explored which factors have a direct relationship with the new bike counts registered each hour, and the results show that the main factors affecting the range of new bike counts in an hour are temperature, humidity, and hour of the day, with some effect shown in visualizations by the weekdays, weather description, month and season.

 ### delete later